alanmehio/rf-analysis-engine/docs/source/contents/usage.rst

    :width: 900px
    :align: center

-Now you can run the rfmetadata and query the data.
+Now you can install and run the rfmetadata and query the data.

 .. code-block:: shell

-  rfmetadata
+  python3 -m pip install rfmetadata rfmetadata

 .. image:: ../_static/rfmetadata.png